 - Leave Category (select relevant leave category) *** Apply to pay run as leave accrual, when this setting is enabled, timesheets entered using this work type will accrue leave rather than take leave.

 You can manually enable work types for specific employees.
-To do this click on the employee's record > Work Types > Select the relevant work types you need to enable for the employee > Save:
+To do this click on the employee's record > Work Types, and select the relevant work types you need to enable for the employee before clicking 'Save'.

 When an employee submits their timesheets via the self-service portal (or when a manager submits timesheets on behalf of an employee), this will be the set of work types that are available to be selected.